 11.9 Additional Rights to Change Purchase Obligation

-In addition to the opportunity to change its purchase obligation provided in section 11.1, «Customer Name» may elect to change its purchase obligation to that stated in section 11.9.3 after the occurrence of any of the events listed in sections 11.9.1 through 11.9.3.
+In addition to the opportunity to change its purchase obligation provided in section 11.1, «Customer Name» may elect to change its purchase obligation to one of those stated in section 11.9.2 after the occurrence of any of the events listed in sections 11.9.1 through 11.9.3.

 11.9.1 Changes to Transmission Scheduling Practices

-During the term of this Agreement, if «Customer Name» changes its purchase obligation to the Slice/Block product, then «Customer Name» may change its purchase obligation to that stated in section 11.9.2 by providing written notice to BPA in accordance with section 20 no later than 60 calendar days after BPA, or its successor, adopts standards, rules, practices or procedures, that require «Customer Name» to schedule hourly energy based on Scheduling Points of Receipt for each of the Tier 1 System Resources from which «Customer Name» may receive Slice Output Energy under this Agreement.
+During the term of this Agreement, if «Customer Name» changes its purchase obligation to the Slice/Block product, then «Customer Name» may change its purchase obligation to one of those stated in section 11.9.2 by providing written notice to BPA in accordance with section 20 no later than 60 calendar days after BPA, or its successor, adopts standards, rules, practices or procedures, that require «Customer Name» to schedule hourly energy based on Scheduling Points of Receipt for each of the Tier 1 System Resources from which «Customer Name» may receive Slice Output Energy under this Agreement.
 Unless the Parties agree otherwise, the effective date of the contingent contract amendment shall be October 1 of the Fiscal Year following the date BPA adopts such policy.

 11.9.2 Alternative Requirements Power Purchase Obligation

-«Customer Name» may select one of the following purchase obligations in the event «Customer Name» changes its purchase obligation pursuant to section 11.9.1: Load Following, Annual Flat Block, Diurnally Shaped Monthly Block, Flat Monthly Block, Flat Monthly Block with 10% Shaping Capacity, Flat Monthly Block with PNR Shaping Capacity, or Flat Monthly Block with PNR Shaping Capacity with PLVS.
+«Customer Name» may select one of the following purchase obligations in the event «Customer Name» changes its purchase obligation pursuant to section 11.9.1: Load Following, Annual Flat Block, Diurnally Shaped Monthly Block, Flat Monthly Block, Flat Monthly Block with 10 Percent Shaping Capacity, Flat Monthly Block with PNR Shaping Capacity, or Flat Monthly Block with PNR Shaping Capacity with PLVS.

 The Parties shall amend this Agreement for the selected purchase obligation.
 Such amendment shall contain the same terms and conditions as this Agreement, including any elections or choices made under this Agreement that are applicable to the new purchase obligation selected by «Customer Name».